 Illustrator same as author | |

-As per the guidelines of APA 7th Style, there may be situations where you need to use your own judgment as the purpose and significance of illustrations can vary.
-If a book's author and illustrator are the same person and the illustrations are an essential part of the text, both the author and the author in the role of illustrator should be given credit.
-In this case, they should be cited twice, once as an author and once as an illustrator.
-It is important to follow the provided examples but use discretion when necessary.
+Note: As per the guidelines of APA 7th Style, there may be situations where you need to use your own judgment as the purpose and significance of illustrations can vary.
+When an author is also the illustrator and the illustrations are essential, credit them twice: once as the author and again as the illustrator.
+It is important to follow the provided examples but use discretion on the significance of the illustrations.
 Example 1: The Wimpy Kid book series illustrations some people may consider to be an essential part of the book, while others view them as an addition.
 Example 2: It may be important to acknowledge the significance of illustrations of Stewart when teaching about the natural world or emotions, as they are an integral part of the story. |

 |

-Author: Invert all individual authors’ names, providing the surname first, followed by a comma and the author’s initials.
+Author: Standard APA 7th format: Surname, initial/s.
 Illustrator: Write the illustrator's initials followed by a full stop and the illustrator's surname followed by a comma.
 Then, write the abbreviation "Illus." after the illustrator's name. |

 |

-(Author's surname, Year) Example 1: (Kinney, 2007)
+(Author's surname, Year) E1: (Kinney, 2007) E2: (Stewart, 2014) |

+Author.
+(Year).
+Title of the book (Illustrator's name, Illus.).
+Publisher.
+Kinney, J. (2007).
+Diary of a wimpy kid: Greg Heffley's journal.
+Amulet Books.
 Stewart, B. (2014).
 Here in the garden (B.Stewart, Illus.).
 University of Queensland Press. |

 Children's book, part of series | |

 Note: The series number should only be included if it is a part of the book title.
 Do not include the series titles.
-Example 1: The book is part of the Fancy Nancy series.
-Example 2: The book is part of the Storytelling Math series. |
+Example: The book is part of the Fancy Nancy series. |

 |

-(Athor's surname, Year) (O’Connor, 2017)
+(Athor's surname, Year) (O’Connor, 2017) |

 Author.
 (Year).
 Title of the book (Illustrator's name, Illus.).
 Publisher.
 O’Connor, J. (2017).
 Nancy Clancy, late-breaking news!
 (R. Preiss Glasser, Illus.).
-HarperCollins Publishers.
-Lacika, J. (2022).
-Again, Essie?
-(T. Martinez, Illus.).
-Charlesbridge. |
+HarperCollins Publishers. |

 |